Welcome to Accessibility.

 • For more background, review the slides of our Accessibility at Tulane Family Programs webinar.

-Important Deadline Information:
+Important Deadline Information

 Housing: Incoming students seeking housing-based accommodations in the residence halls should apply for housing accommodations between March 1 and May 1 with the Goldman Center.
 This deadline is important so that your application can be processed ahead of room selection for incoming students; applications received after this deadline will be considered and granted on a rolling basis, depending on capacity.
-For more information regarding housing accommodations and the housing accommodation process, please refer to our Housing Accommodations page.
+For more information regarding housing accommodations and the housing accommodation process, please refer to our Housing Accessibility page.

 Dining: Incoming students who are seeking accommodations should explore support through Tulane Hospitality and consider a Dining Plan Petition.
-Additional support for dining-based concerns can be found through our Dining page.
+Additional support for dining-based concerns can be found through our Dining Accessibility page.

 For accommodations in any of these environments, the general application remains the same.